xmartlabs/PagerTabStripView/README.md

 This style uses a Segmented Picker to indicate which view is being displayed.
 You can indicate the selected color, its padding and if you want it to be set in the toolbar.

+The customizable settings are:
+- Placed in toolbar
+- Pager animation when appear
+- Background color
+- Padding to insets

 <div style="text-align:center">
     <img src="Example/Media/segmentedStyleExample.gif">
 </div>